Disable Firefox Phishing Protection (Safe Browsing) (decreases security)

 Disable Firefox phishing protection

-This script modifies "browser.safebrowsing.phishing.enabled" to a disabled state.
-This preference determines whether to enable phishing protection.
-It is active by default.
+This script modifies browser.safebrowsing.phishing.enabled to a disabled state.
+This preference determines whether to enable phishing protect...

 Similar Guides